ArnoVel/structure-identification/readme.md

   function complexity.
 Various instantiations exist such as Slope-S, Slope-D, [an identifiable variant](https://eda.mmci.uni-saarland.de/pubs/2019/sloppy-marx,vreeken-wappendix.pdf), etc...
   More information can be found in [their journal paper](https://link.springer.com/article/10.1007/s10115-018-1286-7)
 * A good [review on graphical models](https://www.frontiersin.org/articles/10.3389/fgene.2019.00524/full) for a number > 2 of variables can also be helpful to understand the general POV.

+## Dependence - Independence Measures

+Many causal algorithms rely on independence tests and Similarity tests.
+Some examples are

+* Bivariate Methods using [Additive Noise Models](http://jmlr.org/papers/volume17/14-518/14-518.pdf) often use Mutual Information or HSIC
+* Constraint-based methods for graph data use conditional independence tests.
+A good statistical test is the [KCI Test](https://arxiv.org/pdf/1202.3775.pdf) and the related KPC algorithm
+* A good review on Dependence tests can be found in [this interesting thesis](https://arxiv.org/pdf/1607.03300.pdf)